26-sooryavr/enpani_search_demo/README.md

 # EnPani Search

-> A simple semantic search app for [EnPani episodes](https://m.youtube.com/playlist?list=PLhrdHlkOIj-W8D_Rj76-4Z0J9d0cjoIuI) for anyone looking to learn more from Sri U Ve Velukkudi Krishnan Swamy.
+A simple semantic search app for [EnPani episodes](https://m.youtube.com/playlist?list=PLhrdHlkOIj-W8D_Rj76-4Z0J9d0cjoIuI) for anyone looking to learn more from Sri U Ve Velukkudi Krishnan Swamy's podcast.
-> This was attempted as a Proof Of Concept so episodes before 1245 and after 3506 are not searchable yet.
+This was attempted as a Proof Of Concept so episodes before 1245 and after 3506 are not searchable yet.

+Author does not own or claim any credit for any of the EnPani content.
+This app is powered by [Streamlit](https://streamlit.io/) and [Milvus](https://milvus.io/).

 ## Table of Contents